Best winter cycling gloves 2023, and how to keep hands warm in the coldest months

 Reasons to avoid

-The Polartec Neoshell backs are as totally waterproof as Polartec claims, the AX suede palms are ‘hydrophobic’, they're not waterproof, so badged as water resistant.
-On test we found them one of the best winter cycling glove to happily withstand a light shower or drizzle no problem, but as we've said with the likes of the Rapha Pro Team Winter Gloves, this style of microfiber it will always get wet, so it's a matter of when not if.
+The Polartec Neoshell backs are as waterproof as Polartec claims, the AX suede palms are ‘hydrophobic’; they're not waterproof, so badged as water resistant.
+On test we found them one of the best winter cycling gloves to happily withstand a light shower or drizzle with no problem, but as we've said with the likes of the Rapha Pro Team Winter Gloves, this style of microfiber will always wet out, so it's a matter of when, not if.

 Their lightweight nature affords great breathability, especially on the days when it's a colder start and then warms up (or vice versa), although if your hands do get hot the Specialized Prime Series Thermal Gloves are light and packable enough to stash in a pocket.

-Read more: Specialized Prime Series Thermal Gloves full review
+Read our full Specialized Prime Series Thermal Gloves full review here

 Does owning a pair of winter cycling gloves make a difference?